Area road closings, delays announced

 State Route 302

-SR 302, from the Ashland/Wayne County line to the Village of Savannah, will be reduced to one lane of traffic as crews begin a resurfacing project.
+SR 302, from the Ashland/Wayne County line to the Village of Savannah, will be reduced to one lane of traffic as part of a resurfacing project.
 One lane of traffic will be maintained with flaggers at all times.
 Access to all businesses will be maintained.
 The project is expected to be complete in October 2016.

 CRAWFORD COUNTY